Grumman EA-6B Prowler: 21st century

 During June 2014, VMAQ-3 began flying Prowler missions against Islamic State militants over Iraq.
 Two months later, Operation Inherent Resolve began and VMAQ-4 took over.
-The Prowlers were the first Marine Corps aircraft in Syria, where they were involved in strike packages, air drops, and electronic warfare requirements against militants.
+The Prowlers were the first USMC aircraft in Syria, where they were involved in strike packages, air drops, and electronic-warfare requirements against militants.
 By January 2015, the five aircraft of VMAQ-4 had flown 800 hours during 110 sorties in support of operations in both countries, including supporting coalition airstrikes and providing EW support for Iraqi Army forces to degrade enemy systems.
-Marine Prowlers had not dropped munitions themselves and host nations basing them have not been revealed.
+Marine Prowlers had not dropped munitions themselves, and host nations basing them have not been revealed.